codefellows-seattle-dotnet-401d3/Week6-ECommerce-Store/Readme.md

 * [ ] Web Site is Usable
 * [ ] Front End design is "Client Ready" (it looks nice)
 * [ ] Website is deployed to Azure

-# Final Product Summary

-## Anonymous User Functionality
-1. View all products within the Ecommerce store
-1. View individual products on their own landing pages

-## Member Functionality
-1. View their Profile and do the following:
-	1. Edit personal information
-	1. Change Password
-	1. View Order History
-		- Just show the items and order total for each
-1. Add items to their cart
-1. Checkout their order
-	- Upon checkout completion, their basket should clear/empty.
-1. View Receipt/Order Summary of submitted order (immediatly after checkout)

-## Admin Functionality
-1. Same abilites as a Member
-1. Access to an Admin Dashboard
-	1. Ability to ADD/Update/Delete products
-	1. View all users in the system
-		- Change the role of certain users to promote them to "Admin"

-## Readme:
-Your Readme should clearly define the following:

-### Product
-What product are your selling?

-### Claims
-What claims are you assigning to your users, and where are they being assigned?
-Why are these claims important?

-### Policies
-What policies are you implementing?
-Why?
-Where are these policies being enforced?

-### OAUTH
-Who are your OAUTH providers?

-### Email
-Where are your emails being sent?
-What triggers them?

-### Code Coverage:
-What is your code coverage?

-### Azure Deployment
-What is your deployed link?